incountry/sdk-nodejs/README.md

 ### Adding attachment
-`addAttachment` method allows you to add or replace attachments.
+The `addAttachment` method allows you to add or replace attachments.
 File data can be provided either as `Readable` stream, `Buffer` or `string` with path to the file in file system.

 ```typescript